LdT: An indicator of ionospheric activity based on statistical distributions in GNSS-derived TEC rates of change: dTEC Harmonisation/ normalisation

 \subsection{Reference choice: ``quiet days''}

 The ionosphere is rarely ``quiet'' in any meaningful sense.
 For example, if we use the Potsdam $\KPI$ index as an indicator for quiet conditions, note that on only three days between 2020--2022 was it zero, and on only three more was it its next-lowest value $0.3333$.
-To this purpose, we consider only days 006 and 007 in 2022 as our benchmark for reasonably quiet ionospheric conditions.
-Furthermore, the choice of quiet days in January, away from equinoctial conditions, is a way to increase sensitivity towards enhanced ionospheric activity at equatorial latitudes during equinoctial conditions.
-With this reference, we can then rate other days -- or other data slices from other days with respect to this reference; all without having to invent, guess, or intuit some idealised or theoretical reference situation.
-We chose a relatively recent year (2022) since much earlier years -- e.g. at the last solar minimum in 2019 -- do not provide the same data extent of data coverage in CDDIS.
+To this purpose, we \cRed{primarily consider the} days 006 and 007 in 2022 as our benchmark for reasonably quiet ionospheric conditions.
+Furthermore, the choice of quiet days away from equinoctial conditions, is a way to increase sensitivity towards enhanced ionospheric activity at equatorial latitudes during equinoctial conditions. \cRed{However, in order to enable consistent normalisation across long periods, where older data might well be contained in RINEX v2 files, we also use comparably quiet two-day periods, namely 2015/328 and 329, and 2020/314 and 315.
+These older reference periods, both in the month of November, enable us to also normalise the uncoded or mixed-coded bandpairs that older data files force us to consider.
+Note that we normalise the three periods individually, then chose the normalisation result for a bandpair from the period with the higher number of dTEC samples.
+With these benchmarks,} we can then rate any other day or days -- or other data slices from other days with respect to this reference; all without having to invent, guess, or intuit some idealised or theoretical reference situation.

 Nevertheless, even though these quietest $\KPI$ days (with $\KPI = 0$) do have significantly less dTEC activity than most, there is still some, and there are still spatially or temporally localised features that can appear in the data.
 Thus as long as we are not interested in subtle distinctions (e.g. between ``quiet'' and ``almost quiet''), and instead focus on more active ionospheric behaviour, our reference choice should be seen primarily as a \emph{pragmatic} one, rather than an attempt at perfection.
 In principle we might even dispense with the $\KPI$ index as a proxy for quietness, and instead trawl all available data for relevant slices to find the minimal variation (in dTEC).
 However, such a project is currently beyond our computational resources.